 Church Matching Scholarship-Grace Bible College will match up to \$500/year (\$250 per semester) any scholarship awarded by a student's home church.
-This match is for undergraduate students enrolled in 6 hours or more.
+This match is for undergraduate students enrolled in 6 hours or more more earned on the GBC campus).
+Application for admission must be submitted by July 1.
+To determine eligibility, students will receive points according to the following scale: